 - Organic vegetables, well washed (and other optional food ingredients listed below), room temperature ideally

-- A good flawless crock, or clean canning jars with lids and weights, or this Korean fermentation container
+- A good flawless crock, or clean canning jars with lids, airlock fermentation lids (recommended for success!) and weights, or this Korean fermentation container

 - Optional, depending on the method and vessel you choose: If you choose to stamp (I define this below), a two-gallon unscratched plastic bucket, stainless steel bucket, good deep wooden bowl or your fermenting crock (if you have one)